-Tax relief on your pension is obtained at your marginal income tax rate on contributions up to an annual allowance plus any unused relief available from the three previous tax years.
-Exactly how much can be contributed also depends on an overall lifetime allowance limit.
+Tax relief is obtained at your marginal income tax rate on the value of pension contributions up to an annual allowance, plus any unused relief available from the three previous tax years.
+Exactly how much can be contributed also depends on an overall lifetime allowance limit, depending on the type of scheme involved.

 - using a spouse’s pension allowance to provide a joint income in retirement;